Quick Take

 Population and Conservation

 There are several different stocks of each species that are researched for biomass or the number of reproducing females.
-Pacific cod is not subject to overfishing.
-However, due to overfishing in the late 20 century, the Atlantic cod is listed as Vulnerable by the IUCN with a significantly decreased population.
+Pacific cod stocks are actively managed with quotas and catch limits to prevent overfishing, and harvest levels are regularly adjusted based on stock assessments.
+In 2026, quotas for Pacific cod in the Gulf of Alaska and Aleutian Islands were substantially increased following positive stock assessments.
+However, due to overfishing in the late 20th century, the Atlantic cod is listed as Vulnerable by the IUCN with a significantly decreased population.

-The rebuilding plan to reach target population levels includes regulations and limited fishing status.
-Fishing for Pacific cod is also regulated with quotas for fishing traps.
+The rebuilding plan to reach target population levels includes regulations and a limited fishing status.
+Fishing for Pacific cod is regulated with quotas that apply to all gear types, and in 2026, these quotas were increased in several regions following updated stock assessments.

 Codfish in Fishing and Cooking

-The creation of saltfish has made cod one of the most plentiful, lucrative, and important fish in European fisheries.
+Historically, the creation of saltfish made cod one of the most lucrative and important fish in European fisheries, but in recent years, cod stocks have declined, and quotas have been significantly reduced.

 Saltfish is a specialty and a unique basis for many codfish recipes around the world.
 As a major export of the North Atlantic region, it is an ingredient in many Atlantic and Mediterranean cuisines, such as Spanish, Portuguese, and Italian.
 For example, there are several variations of codfish stew and fried cod fritters (also called saltfish fritters or salted codfish cakes) that call specifically for salted codfish.

-There are also many dishes that use regular cod.
-Fish and chips is a popular example that originated in England.
+Many dishes use regular cod.
+Fish and chips are a popular example that originated in England.
 While codfish is still the top choice, many vendors replace it with rock salmon or white fish such as halibut, haddock, or plaice.

 Baked cod, pan-seared cod, fish tacos, fish sticks, fish chowder, cod stew, and cod soup are other examples of dishes that use regular cod.
 The dense, white, flaky, and mild-tasting flesh of codfish is extremely versatile and fairly interchangeable with other whitefish.